awaitlink/signalupdates-bot/README.md

     ---|---
     `account_id` | Available in the [Cloudflare dashboard](https://dash.cloudflare.com/?to=/:account/workers/overview).
     `id` for `STATE` binding in `kv_namespaces` | Create a KV namespace [in the dashboard](https://dash.cloudflare.com/?to=/:account/workers/kv/namespaces), then copy its ID.
 If you'll be deploying the `staging` variant as well, it is recommended to create a separate KV namespace for it.
+    `USER_ID` | The bot's user ID.
+Used to find the bot's posts when confirming post approval (which is done without the API key in case the post is returned even if it's not approved, so the `yours` property of posts can't be used).
     `TOPIC_ID_OVERRIDE` | If you'd like all of the bot's posts to go to a single topic, set this variable to the topic's ID, for example `12345`.
 Otherwise, leave it empty.
     `DRY_RUN` | If you'd like the bot to skip actually posting to Discourse, but otherwise do everything else, including modifying the state (with dummy post numbers), set this to `true`.
 Otherwise, leave it empty.